emanuelhuber/RGPR/README.md

 R package to visualise, processe and interpret *ground-penetrating radar* (GPR) data.

 ## Note
-For the moment:
+Currently:

-* the only supported binary format is the Sensors & Software files format (.DT1)
+* the only supported binary formats are the Sensors & Software file format (.DT1)
 * RGPR only support reflection data such as surface-based GPR data (no support for cross-borehole GPR data)
 * the documentation is still incomplete (but check the tutorials)